fieldtrip/website/workshop/cuttingeeg2021.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5531370.svg)](https://doi.org/10.5281/zenodo.5531370)

-The conversion of the 5 pilot subjects' EEG data to BIDS is fully documented on (this page)[/workshop/cuttingeeg2021/bids_language/].
-You don't have to run that code, but you can use it as inspiration for organizing your own data in the [BIDS format](/example/bids/), or you can use it to convert the full dataset that is available from the [archive of the MPI for Psycholinguistics](https://hdl.handle.net/1839/00-0000-0000-001B-860D-8).
+The conversion of the 5 pilot subjects' EEG data to BIDS is fully documented on [this page](/workshop/cuttingeeg2021/bids_language/).
+You don't have to run that code, but you can use it as inspiration for organizing your own data in the [BIDS format](/example/bids/), or use it to convert the full dataset that is available from the [archive of the MPI for Psycholinguistics](https://hdl.handle.net/1839/00-0000-0000-001B-860D-8).

-The dataset `data-minimal` (~260MB) contains one subject and is enough to run the tutorial.
-The dataset `data-pilot` (~1.7GB) contains the 5 subjects used for the pilot analysis in the original paper; you can use that if you want to explore other subjects with this tutorial.
+The "minimal" dataset (~260MB) contains one subject and is enough to run the tutorial.
+The "pilot" dataset (~1.7GB) contains all 5 subjects used for the pilot analysis in the original paper; you can use that if you want to explore other subjects with this tutorial.

 ## Getting started with the hands-on session